 Fighting Climate Change – Progress Towards 100% Renewable Energy

 We work to eliminate our dependence on fossil fuels and reverse the worst impacts of climate change.
 In 2008, we helped to pass the Global Warming Solutions Act in MA which helped us set goals to reduce our carbon emissions which we’re on track to hit.
 We launched our 100% renewable energy campaign back in 2016 and within 5 months, our chapter at Salem State successfully passed a resolution through the city council, making Salem the first city in MA to commit to 100% renewable energy.
 Since then 14 other cities and towns have made similar commitments and we’re advocating at the statewide level to make sure MA commits to a goal of 100% renewable energy.
+And in April 2022, we won our campaign to get UMass Amherst committed to 100% renewable energy by 2032.

 Protecting Students from Predatory Lending Practices